Higher H\"older regularity for the fractional $p$-Laplace equation in the subquadratic case: Introduction

 is the fractional $p$-Laplace operator, where P.V. denotes the principal value.
 It arises as the first variation of the Sobolev-Slobodecki\u{\i} seminorm for $W^{s,p}(\mathbb{R}^N)$, that is, as the first variation of the functional

 This operator has generated vast activities in recent years.
 The main contribution of our work is to provide H\"older regularity of weak solutions of equation \eqref{maineqn}, with an explicit H\"older exponent.
 This is done in Theorem \ref{teo:1} and Theorem \ref{teo:2}.
 Our results complement the existing results for the superquadratic case, $p\geq 2$, obtained in \cite{BLS}.
 To the best of our knowledge, this is the first result with an explicit H\"older exponent in the subquadratic case, $1<p<2,$ even for the homogeneous equation.
-We seize the moment to mention that in general, the H\"older exponent $\Theta$ obtained in the inhomogeneous setting for $f\in L^q$, that is
+We seize the moment to mention that we can verify that whenever